awsdocs/amazon-rekognition-developer-guide/doc_source/add-faces-to-collection-procedure.md

 The `face` element provides metadata that's persisted on the server\.

  `FaceModelVersion` is the version of the face model that's associated with the collection\.
-For more information, see [Model Versioning](face-detection-model.md)\.
+For more information, see [Model versioning](face-detection-model.md)\.

 `OrientationCorrection` is the estimated orientation of the image\.
 Orientation correction information is not returned if you are using a version of the face detection model that is greater than version 3\.
-For more information, see [Getting Image Orientation and Bounding Box Coordinates](images-orientation.md)\.
+For more information, see [Getting image orientation and bounding box coordinates](images-orientation.md)\.

 ```
 {